ashmitasenroy/ashmitasenroy/README.md

 </div>

-> One day it's a Linux script.
+> One day it’s a Linux script. 🐧
-> Next day it's a Burp lab.
+> Next day it’s a Burp lab. 🕵️‍♀️
-> Then an ML model.
+> Then suddenly I’m training an ML model. 🤖
-> Then a blog post.
+> Five minutes later I’m writing a blog post. ✍️
-> Then somehow a poem at 2 AM.
+> And at 2 AM?
+Apparently I’m a poet now. 🌙
->
+> No niche.
+Just vibes, curiosity, and questionable sleep schedules.

-> **Always learning.
-Always building.
-Rarely resting. 🖤**
+> **Occasionally debugging my entire existence. 🖤**

 ---